CiottiGiorgio/lib-pcg-avm/projects/lib-pcg-algopy/README.md

 - You can set them independently.
 - The range should be at least two elements wide.

+When either bound is set to zero, that bound is not applied.

 ## Feature Support
 - [x] Package published on PyPI
 - [x] `8 / 16 / 32`-bit generator